Cultural Equipment

 For this particular grant, we’ll look to see how well your project shows the following:

-- Feasibility: Your ability to complete this project and take care of the equipment, demonstrated by the financial stability of your organization shown in your operating financial statements and the expertise of those who will select and maintain the equipment.
+• Feasibility: your ability to acquire and take care of the equipment, as demonstrated by a balanced project budget, access to a secure storage space, and the expertise of those who will select and maintain the equipment.

-- Project impact: The impact of this specific equipment on your organization and its community, and how the community supports the project and will benefit from its use.
-We consider your audience in terms of geographic, cultural, ethnic, artistic, and/or heritage definitions.
-Frequency of use is a factor, and shared use by multiple groups is a plus, but only if it makes sense for all groups.
+• Project impact: the impact of this specific equipment on your organization’s operations or the programs you offer to the community, and how the community will benefit from its use.
+Frequency of use is a factor, including shared use by multiple groups, but only if it makes sense for all groups.

 Public Benefit: Why It Matters

-- Using the equipment we fund to create free performances, exhibitions, workshops, screenings, or readings, or to take care of collections that reflect all of King County’s residents.
+• Use of the equipment to create free or low-cost performances, exhibitions, workshops, screenings, or readings, or to take care of collections that reflect all of King County’s residents.

-- Purchasing equipment that broadens your ability to reach individuals with disabilities or makes your programs or facility more accessible to them.
+• Use of the equipment to broaden your ability to reach individuals with disabilities or to make your programs or facility more accessible to them.

-- Sharing the equipment you purchase with other cultural groups at no cost or low cost.
+• Sharing the equipment with other cultural groups at no cost or low cost.

 2 Are You and Your Project Eligible?